mhaefner-chem/GITTcalc/README.md

 ```console
 run -pyf GITT_analysis.py
 ```
-only the packages `numpy` and `scipy` need to be installed via OriginLab's native package manager.
+the packages `numpy`, `matplotlib`, and `scipy` need to be installed via OriginLab's native package manager.
 For further information on how to install python packages in OriginLab, please consult their [website](https://www.originlab.com/doc/python/Python-Packages).